3PL Distribution Guide

 Third-party logistics services involve outsourcing the distribution and logistics of your business to a 3PL company, while letting you retain oversight of the entire supply chain.
-On the other hand, fourth-party logistics services involve outsourcing not just the distribution and logistics management, but also the management and organization of your entire supply chain.
+On the other hand, fourth-party logistics services involve outsourcing not just the distribution and logistics management, but also the management and organisation of your entire supply chain.

-Do 3PL companies use multiple fulfillment/distribution centers?
+Do 3PL companies use multiple fulfilment/distribution centres?

-Where are ShipBob’s fulfillment centers located?
+Where are ShipBob’s fulfilment centres located?